-The tagline for the show is: “Sentient Dairy Products, Rogue Werewolf Soldiers, Robots Gone Wild, Sexy Cyborgs, Alien Spiders And Blood-thirsty Demons From Hell Converge In An 185-minute Genre Orgy Of Stories Not Suitable For The Mainstream…” This makes it clear that what Fincher attemps this time is unlike anything we have seen before.
-Those who have seen the show know that it is an over-the-top cyberpunk fest which while showing sentient dairy products and werewolves, also makes commentary on issues pertaining to the modern world where technology and algorithms are slowly starting to become the things which govern human life.
+The tagline for the show is: “Sentient Dairy Products, Rogue Werewolf Soldiers, Robots Gone Wild, Sexy Cyborgs, Alien Spiders And Blood-thirsty Demons From Hell Converge In An 185-minute Genre Orgy Of Stories Not Suitable For The Mainstream…” This makes it clear that what Fincher attempts this time is unlike anything we have seen before.
+Those who have seen the show know that it is an over-the-top cyberpunk fest, which while showing sentient dairy products and werewolves, also makes commentary on issues pertaining to the modern world where technology and algorithms are slowly starting to become the things which govern human life.

-Love Death+Robots Plot: What is it about?
+Love Death Robots Plot: What is it about?

 Collaborating with Fincher in this expedition is the director of ‘Deadpool’ (2016), Tim Miller.
 The short films cover a variety of adult topics including racism, government, war, free will, and human nature.
 It is a scathing commentary on the social conditions pertaining around us right now.
 The show may remind some fans of the 2003 anthology called ‘The Animatrix’ which took inspiration from the famous Matrix series.

 Each short has a unique animation style: from traditional 2D to photo-real 3D CGI.
 The series draws inspiration from the eclectic and provocative comic book material from the 1970s that influenced both Miller’s and Fincher’s formative interests in storytelling.
 In one of the stories, ‘Alternate History’, an animated version of Adolf Hitler dies in various forms of gruesome manner.
-The story called “Fish Night” will see two salesmen take a voyage to the daw of time after their car breaks down in a desert.
+The story called “Fish Night” sees two salesmen take a voyage to the daw of time after their car breaks down in a desert.
 Th story “Ice Age” stands out as well.
 It is about a couple finding an entire lost civilization inside the freezer of the new apartment they have moved into.
 Cyborg thieves pull off a heist in the story called “Blind Spot”.
 We also see three robots out on a tour of the world post the apocalypse.
 Another story called “The Witness” is very interesting as well in which a woman travels across a surreal city after she witnesses a murder and runs from the killers.
 When the makers talk about sentient dairy products, they mean the story “When The Yogurt Took Over”, where super-intelligent yogurt built by a group of scientists wants to dominate the world.